NETWAYS/foreman-training/plugins/08_openscap.md

 ### Create a report on the host and upload to Smart proxy

 The Puppet agent prepared a cronjob on your system, get it and execute its content.
+Depending on the number of rules it may take a while.

     # cat /etc/cron.d/foreman_scap_client_cron
     # /usr/bin/foreman_scap_client 1